crest-cassia/oacis/en/tutorial.md

 On this page, we are going to fill in the information about the computational host.
 OACIS submits jobs to the computational host based on this information.

 For this tutorial, fill in the form as follows.
-(For the fields not shown in this list, leave them default values.)
+(For the fields not shown in this list, leave them with default values.)

 - Name: *localhost*
     - The name used in OACIS.
 An arbitrary name which is easier for users to identify is fine.